maksverver/pushfight/README.md

 Note that phase 1 is a little special in that it consumes the binary output from phase 0, while phases 2 and on instead use a ternary input file that they also use as an output file.

+### Recovering strategies

+The above data structures, once computed, can be used to classify an arbitrary position (winning, losing or tied), though only after turn 1, when the anchor is present.
+However, this information by itself isn't enough to come up with a winning strategy.

+For a losing position, it doesn't matter which moves we choose: by definition, any successor is winning for the opponent and therefore losing for us.

+For a tied position, we can simply choose any moves that lead to a successor that is also tied: by definition, the opponent cannot win from that position (and also by definition, a tied position cannot have successors that are losing for the oppponent, or it would have been classified as winning).

+For a winning position, we must choose moves that lead to a successor that is marked losing for the opponent (and thus winning for us).
+But we cannot just pick arbitrarily!
+If we do, and we're unlucky, we would end up in an infinite loop.

+So to recover the correct winning strategy, we need to keep a little more
+information: the number of turns it takes to win/lose.
+That way, we can pick the successor that leads to a win in the fewest possible moves.

+More formally, if a position is losing because it has no successors, we mark it as losing in 0 turns; otherwise, it is losing in (K + 1) turns where K is the maximum value of a successor that is winning in K turns.
+Similarly, a position with an immediate winning push is winning in 1 turn, and otherwise, the position is winning in (K + 1) turns where K is the minimum value of a successor that is losing in K turns.

+This means we need a bit of additional data to store per position: the number of turns it takes to achieve the outcome.
+How much space is needed for this depends on the length of the longest path to a forced win, which is equal to the number of times we need to execute the fixed point algorithm.

+Note that we can save 1 bit by observing that in the above, losing positions are always losing in an even number of turns (0, 2, 4, etc.) while winning positions are always winning in odd number of turns (1, 2, 5, etc.) This makes sense because there are only two ways for you to win: either you push an opponent's piece off the board, or the opponent is unable to push on their turn;
+either way, you made the last move, which means that if you are in a winning position, you will always play one more turn than your opponent.

+So how can we recover the number of turns remaining from the ternary output files?
+Simple: positions won in 1 turn are identified in phase 0.
+The positions lost in 2 turns are first identified in phase 1.
+The positions won in 3 turns are identified in phase 2.
+And so on.
+So we simply need to find, for each position, in which phase it was first classified.
+This gives the number of turns left to play.

+We can summarize this in a new data structure, but to do so efficiently, we need to know exactly how many phases there are, since the number of phases corresponds with the maximum number of turns leading to a win.

+## Future work

+ * Are there any positions that are losing because there are no pushes available?
+Or the only pushes push one's owns pieces off the board?
+ * Write about how to find optimal moves before turn 1.
+ * List some stats from the final computation
+ * Determining the best starting position
+ * Finding a compact way to represent the optimal strategy